A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: The Recursive Measure of Voting Power

 \section{The Recursive Measure of Voting Power}

 Our goal is to construct a measure of voting power that incorporates partial causal efficacy, which, we suggested, requires a recursive measure.
 How exactly should such a measure be defined?
 Our formulation, presented in Section~\ref{sec:RM-definition}, is motivated by the division lattice representation of voting games, in particular, via the loyal children concept proffered by the {\sc yes}-poset and {\sc no}-poset.
 We provide an example illustrating how the measure is calculated using a weighted voting game in Section~\ref{sec:example} and an interpretation of the measure, in terms of random walks on the {\sc yes}-poset and {\sc no}-poset, in Section~\ref{sec:random-walks}.

-The strength of our proposed measure will be demonstrated in Sections~\ref{sec:minimal-postulates} to \ref{sec:blocker-postulates} where we show it satisfies a series of reasonable voting postulates, namely, the iso-invariance, dummy, dominance, donation, bloc, quarrel, and added blocker postulates.
+The strength of our proposed measure will be demonstrated in Sections~\ref{sec:minimal-postulates} to \ref{sec:quarrel-postulate} where we show it satisfies a series of reasonable voting postulates.